 - Increases brain function and brain/body relationship because of gentle exercise and focused attention on the left and right side of the body

 the left hemisphere of the brain controls the right side of the body

 the right hemisphere of the brain controls the left side of the body

-- Tendons are exercised, tightened and toned to help keep skeletal joints in the correct position.
+- Tendons and ligaments are exercised, tightened and toned to help keep skeletal joints in the correct position.

 Learning and understanding qigong should be practiced and developed by all therapists who use chi energy as a healing medium, without practical qi knowledge, therapeutic application becomes a weakened, half therapy